frostney/checkt/README.md

   number: -> console.log 'Is a number'

 # Multiple keys seperated by a comma also work, just make sure the key is
-# written as a key
+# written as a string
 check 'test',
   'string, number': -> console.log 'Either string or number'
 ```